 Now, on to induction cooking.
 It’s one of my favorite topics.
 During the 18 months that we lived in a tiny apartment in anticipation of our move to Colorado, I did not have a traditional stove.
 Instead, I used my Breville Smart Oven and portable Induction Cooktop.
 Induction is definitely a different method of cooking with a somewhat challenging learning curve.
 But oh my, once you get used to it—chances are you’ll not want to look back to either traditional electric or gas cooking.
 It is truly amazing.
 Since the appliance does not create heat it uses precious little energy.
 And clean up?
 Always quick and easy.
 I made our big traditional Thanksgiving and Christmas meals in that tiny kitchen with those two appliances.
 We did not suffer, trust me.

 As for cookware, yes, it must be induction compatible.
 However, I’ll bet the salesperson didn’t mention that all cast iron cookware is compatible as are many sets of cookware these days.
 If you’re a Costco member, take a look at the Kirkland Signature™ 13-piece Tri-Ply Clad Stainless Steel Induction Compatible Cookware Set.
 I love it because it is heavy, tri-ply and cleans like a dream.
-For $175 (the warehouse member price) it’s hard to go wrong.
+It’s hard to go wrong.
 Non-members can purchase the same set from Amazon for a slightly higher price.

 Here’s my advice: Since your appliances are still in working order, take some time to test induction cooking.
 Invest in a a good portable cooktop with one burner then use it every chance you get.
 Read the manual over and again.
 (I still refer to mine.)
 For less than $75 you can figure out if induction cooking is for you before committing to thousands of dollars in new appliances.
 That’s what I would do.
 This will give you an opportunity to test your current cookware, too, for compatibility.
 You may be pleasantly surprised to find that the cookware you have already is fully compatible.